 Actions not requiring petition action: permission for 18 hours (use "Request for Academic Overload" form), permission to increase credits in variable-credit course (contact Academic Records Office), or permission to attend off-campus study opportunity (use specific application).

-Further information is available in the Academic Records Office.
+Further information is available in the Academic Records Office (ARO), and on the ARO webpage.